 Community Health Workers: From Bench to Bedside to Curbside

-ACTSI Community Health Worker and Morehouse School of Medicine (MSM) faculty member, Gail McCray, MA, CHES teaches freshman medical students every Wednesday at the Thomasville Heights Boys and Girls Club.
-As part of the service learning component of the medical school curriculum, MSM freshman spend one semester completing a community assessment and a second piloting health solutions in the community ¿ all the while tutoring elementary, middle, and high school students weekly for the year.
+Georgia CTSA Community Health Worker and Morehouse School of Medicine (MSM) faculty member, Gail McCray, MA, CHES teaches freshman medical students every Wednesday at the Thomasville Heights Boys and Girls Club.
+As part of the service learning component of the medical school curriculum, MSM freshman spend one semester completing a community assessment and a second piloting health solutions in the community - all the while tutoring elementary, middle, and high school students weekly for the year.
 Photo Credit: Bryan Meltz

 Community Health Workers (CHWs) are known by many names, including community health representatives, outreach workers, community health advisors, patient navigators, peer counselors, promotoras de salud, and in-between people.
 These trusted individuals are well-trained frontline health workers with great understanding of the community they serve, many of whom come from the same community or have some strong cultural or professional ties there.
 Through this relationship, they serve as the intermediary between a specific community and the health and social services that provide them care.
 They aim to improve the cultural competence of those providing service, increase the quality of care, and decrease healthcare costs.
 Through outreach, care coordination, community education, informal counseling, social support and advocacy, CHWs are able to reduce health disparities and increase health literacy and self-sufficiency on both an individual and community level – empowering both for better health.
 Community Health Workers involved in research are able to increase the capacity of individuals and communities to appreciate and be full participants in biomedical research in an effort to have better health outcomes.

-The Atlanta Clinical & Translational Science Institute (ACTSI) is a collaborative effort between Emory University, Morehouse School of Medicine, and Georgia Institute of Technology which aims to improve the way biomedical research is conducted and disseminated throughout the city and across the country.
+The Georgia CTSA is a collaborative effort between Emory University, Morehouse School of Medicine, Georgia Institute of Technology, and University of Georgia which aims to improve the way biomedical research is conducted and disseminated throughout the city and across the country.
 The consortium is funded through the National Center for Advancing Translational Sciences, one of the National Institutes of Health’s Clinical and Translational Science Awards (CTSA).
 The collaborators share a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts, and train the next generation of clinical investigators.

 After college, McCray learned first-hand the value of community-based participatory research (CBPR).
 She worked with a clinical trials program in hypertension at Emory University’s School of Medicine, going into communities around Grady Memorial Hospital, educating and enrolling people into research trials.
 Her involvement with this five-year multi-center trial also led to a change in the definition of hypertension from 160/95 to 140/90.
 The current definition of hypertension is now less than 120/80.
 “People being involved is key.
 Patients and families can accelerate the research process of bringing the latest science to the community by being involved from the beginning – including creating research questions and conducting research,” said McCray.
 To that end, through CERP, McCray supports the training of community partners in research and health promotion areas.